5 Ways to Ring in Your First Holiday Season as a Married Couple

 1. Make an Ornament Together

 Remember those extra wedding invitations you saved?
 They’re too beautiful to let the dust settle.
-Put them back to use as commemorative Christmas ornaments by shredding or hole punching the paper to fill clear paper or plastic DIY ornament bulbs.
+Put them back to use as commemorative ornaments by shredding or hole punching the paper to fill clear paper or plastic DIY ornament bulbs.
 Use a crafting lever punch to make beautiful shapes like stars, hearts and snowflakes.

 2. Cook a Special Meal